-∛INANCIAL MANAGEMENT CURRICULUM 837
+FINANCIAL MANAGEMENT CURRICULUM 837

-The objective of the Financial Management Curriculum is to prepare officers for business and financial positions within the Navy. 'inancial Managers assist the Navy's decision-making processes at all evels by providing accurate, timely and relevant information.
-They are concerned with the optimal allocation of human, physical and inancial resources to achieve the Navy's goals and objectives while assuring efficient and effective expenditure of public funds.
+The objective of the Financial Management Curriculum is to prepare officers for business and financial positions within the Navy.
+Financial Managers assist the Navy's decision-making processes at all levels by providing accurate, timely and relevant information.
+They are concerned with the optimal allocation of human, physical and financial resources to achieve the Navy's goals and objectives while assuring efficient and effective expenditure of public funds.

-Graduate courses cover topics such as financial reporting standards, cost standards, cost analysis, budgeting, internal control, financial uditing, operational auditing, management planning and control systems, quantitative techniques used in planning and control, and he Planning Program and Budgeting System used within the Department of Defense.
+Graduate courses cover topics such as financial reporting standards, cost standards, cost analysis, budgeting, internal control, financial auditing, operational auditing, management planning and control systems, quantitative techniques used in planning and control, and the Planning Program and Budgeting System used within the Department of Defense.